ArcHorizon/PNG-to-JSON/README.md

 > JSON result

+> Use JSON with module uploaded on ROBLOX here: www.roblox.com

-If there is anything wrong with the program please contact me in the Issues tab, or more urgently through discord @IonCode#9628
+If there is anything wrong with the program please contact me in the Issues tab, or more urgently through discord @IonCode#9628, Roblox @IonCode, or Twitter @ArcHorizon.